Summer Camp FAQs

 - A healthy lunch and two to three snack items, each day.
 Please pack food accordingly, depending on your child’s eating habits and needs, and whether they leave at 3:00pm, 4:00pm, or 5:30pm.
 See below for more lunch and snack details.

-- We may enjoy water play in the afternoons!
-Campers staying past 12pm will also need a bathing suit, towel, and water shoes to stay at camp all week.
+- Note: we will enjoy water play throughout the week!
+Elementary Campers staying past 12pm will also need a bathing suit, towel, and water shoes to stay at camp all week.
 If any of these items get muddy, they will be sent home for a quick overnight wash.
+Early Childhood children should come to camp wearing clothing and shoes they can get wet!

 - Children do not share food from their lunches or snacks with each other; this protects children’s food sensitivities and promotes good hygiene.
 All information about food allergies should be indicated in the emergency information form you complete during registration.

-- Our current restrictions are: No nuts, including peanuts, and all tree nuts
+- Our current restrictions are: No nuts, including peanuts, and all tree nuts, including coconut.

 - We will often prepare and share food as an additional treat.
 Please make sure to fill out the emergency information form with as much information as possible regarding food sensitivities, allergies, and/or food preferences (example: vegetarian, vegan, no dyes, sugars, etc.).